justinfagnani/services/README.md

 There are three `ServiceProxy` implementations.
 One communicates via `SendPorts` for use with a `ServiceHost`, and the other two use HTTP, either from dart:io or dart:html, for use with a `ServiceHandler`.

+See the examples for how the pieces fit together.